Pittsburgh Synagogue Rabbi Jeffrey Myers’ Final Blog Post Before Shooting Spoke Of Celebrating The Joy In Life

 Jeffrey Myers, the rabbi of Pittsburgh’s Tree of Life Synagogue, wrote of finding joy in life in his final blog post before Saturday’s mass shooting, People is reporting.

-Myers was not among the victims of the shooting, which claimed the lives of 11 people, and in which seven others were injured.
+Myers was not among the victims of the shooting, which claimed the lives of 11 people and injured seven others.
 By all accounts, the shooting was an act of hate, as alleged perpetrator Robert Bowers is believed to have been motivated by antisemitism and a desire to murder Jews.

 In a glaring bit of irony, however, Myers’ final blog post before the shooting was an appeal to his readers to find joy in life.

-In the post, entitled “A Little Bit Of Joy,” Myers tells his readers that life is filled with sad events, such as funerals.
+In the post, titled “A Little Bit Of Joy,” Myers tells his readers that life is filled with sad events, such as funerals.
 But life is, hopefully, equally filled with joyous events – births, weddings.
 And Myers writes that we should prioritize the joyous events in our goals and in our memories.

 “Like the needle on the car dashboard that shows you how much gas remains in the tank, so too is our [joyful event] tank gradually emptying… Every birthday celebration unobserved is one less opportunity in your tank.
 You can respond with, ‘Oh well, there is always next year.’
 None of us can say with certainty that there is always next year.”